 Social media monitoring.
 Reputation monitoring.
 Buzz monitoring.
 Call it what you want, but it’s all the rage.
 All the cool kids are doing it!
 However, friends don’t let friends monitor social media without first teaching them a couple of critical steps that most companies overlook.

-1. Understand Your Goals
+Understand Your Goals

 Just because you can monitor everything that’s being said about your brand online doesn’t mean you should just jump in without setting clear goals.
 Take the time now to write down what your goals are for your social media monitoring campaign.
 Are you trying to better understand how Twitter users talk about your products?
 Are you looking to measure the success of your new viral marketing campaign?
 Or perhaps you suspect a rogue employee is sharing too many company secrets.
 We talk a lot about “monitoring” social media, but you also need to “measure” the information you collect.
 You can’t do that without first defining your goals!

 Know What to Monitor